 - Consume more vegetable sources of iron and protein (spinach, legumes, soy, nuts, seeds)

-- Eat more high-fiber and low glycemic sources of carbohydrates (whole fruits and vegetables, whole grains, legumes, and beans)
+- Eat more high-fibre and low glycemic sources of carbohydrates (whole fruits and vegetables, whole grains, legumes, and beans)

 - Include full-fat dairy products (whole milk and full-fat yogurt)

-- Eat more whole grains (oatmeal, quinoa, whole-grain breads and pasta)
+- Eat more whole grains (oatmeal, quinoa, whole-grain bread and pasta)